39 Plays that Should Not be Performed

 A collection of short plays

 For about a year, whenever I had down time, I would write a short unproduceable play.
 I was coming to terms with the reality that most experimental plays are never produced and that a life of unproduced work, therefore, was the life that I had chosen.
-I decided that if my plays weren’t going to be staged, then I should at least write more disregard for logistics.
+I decided that if my plays weren’t going to be staged, then I should at least write with more disregard towards logistics.

 I wrote one play meant to be performed exclusively for an audience of men named Frank.
-I wrote another one that required the most beautiful actress in the city to cut off all her hair on stage, every night.
+I wrote another that required the most beautiful actress in the city to cut off her hair on stage every night.
 I wrote a tragedy starring a potted plant and a series of melodramas that had to be set inside a specific person's closet.
 All of these ideas were too cruel or unnecessary or too personal to stage and so not staging them was a source of relief and so I was constantly feeling relieved.
 Eventually I had 39.

 Here is one below:

 A SCIENTIST walks amongst the audience, carrying a clipboard, surveying everyone’s boobs.

 Audience member by audience member, the SCIENTIST glances at everyone’s chest

 and notes their boob size out loud using the size chart below

 This should feel entirely matter-of-fact (as if noting eye color)